 If something is highly palatable maybe let's stop falling into that pleasure trap, and choose whole fruits instead.
 When hyper-palatability is eliminated as a choice the palatability of fruits as our healthy choice comes to the fore.

-(An addendum to this blog, Dr. Doug Graham has won the British Masters National Powerlifting Championships last weekend, making it two years in a row.)
+But won't we become weak eating only plants, especially raw plants?
+You may find it interesting that Dr. Doug Graham has won the British Masters National Powerlifting competition recently, making it two years in a row.

 Dr. Doug Graham's journey into dietary logic: